blueneogeo/xtend-tools/README.md

 If you have an observable value, and you apply transformations on it, you will get a stream, and cannot reason about it as a variable anymore:

-	val x = 12.observe // x is a ValueSubject<Integer>
+	val x = 12.observe // x is an ObservedValue<Integer>
 	val y = x.filter[it > 6] // y is an Observable<Integer>
+	x << 4 // does work
 	y << 4 // does not work

-However you can transform the stream into a new ValueSubject as follows:
+However you can transform the stream into a new ObservedValue as follows:

 	val z = y.observe(7) // 7 is the start value

-A tip: if you have an Opt<T> stream, you can also start with a None as starting value:
+	z << 4 // does work again

+A tip: if you need to be able to start with an empty observable value, create an Opt<T> stream and start it with none.
+Due to Java type erasure, it is easier to start with a stream and convert it to an Opt stream and from there create an observed value from it.
+For example, to create an ObservedValue<Opt<String>>:

-	val latest = someStream.options.observe(none)
+	val latest = String.stream.options.observe(none)

-Now latest.apply will return a None at first.
+Now latest.get will start with None.
+This is a bit like starting a normal variable with null.

+	latest << 'iOS6.1'.option
+	println(latest.get.value)

 ## List and Stream Operators